 The tradition of carving Jack-o’-Lanterns originated in Ireland using turnips instead of pumpkins.
 It is allegedly based on a legend about a man named Stingy Jack who repeatedly trapped the Devil and only let him go on the condition that Jack would never go to Hell.
 But when Jack died, he learned that Heaven did not want his soul either, so he was forced to wander the Earth as a ghost for eternity.
 The Devil gave Jack a burning lump of coal in a carved-out turnip to light his way.
 Locals eventually began carving scary faces into their own turnips to frighten away evil spirits.

-In order to avoid being terrorized by all the evil spirits walking the Earth during Samhain, the Celts donned disguises so that they would not be mistaken for spirits themselves and be left alone.
+In order to avoid being terrorized by all the evil spirits walking the Earth during Samhain, the Celts donned disguises in order to confuse the spirits and be left alone.

 There is much debate around the origins of trick-or-treating, but generally there are three theories.
 The first theory suggests that during Samhain, Celtic people would leave food out to appease the spirits traveling the Earth at night.
 Over time, people began to dress as these unearthly beings in exchange for similar offerings of food and drink.